-Optical illusions (or visual illusions) are essentially tricks that your mind plays on you based on what you see.
+Optical illusions (or visual illusions) are tricks that your mind plays on you based on what you think you are seeing.
 The image that is being visually perceived is deceptive and does not tally with actual reality.
 So what you are seeing and what comes out after being processed by the brain does not fit or agree with each other.

 When an image is focused onto the retina, bio-electrial signals are transmitted via the optic nerve to the visual cortex of the brain for processing.
 The visual cortex takes this information (visual stimulus) from the retina and matches it with previous images stored in your memory, in order to interpret to interpret what you are seeing.
 This process is reliant on previous experiences as well as other visual clues.

 However, sometimes the combination of various visual stimuli can confuse the visual cortex.
 This causes the brain to interpret the images wrongly, and hence, what you see is not the same as what it is in actual reality.
 This is how optical illusions come about.

 There are many different types of optical illusions.
 Some are common illusions that occur naturally, some are specifically designed by psychologists to test the visual processing system, while others are created as works of art.